 Students who do not meet the minimum academic progress requirements (on academic warning for unsatisfactory academic progress) are not eligible for NYS financial aid.

 Grade Point Average

 Students must maintain a 2.0 or better after receiving four full-time New York state financial aid payments.
 All NYS aid payments are counted regardless of when they were made or what institution the student attended.
-A student who is new to Empire State College is assumed to meet the minimum GPA requirement.
-The college uses only Empire State College studies to compute the GPA thereafter.
+A student who is new to Empire State University is assumed to meet the minimum GPA requirement.
+The university uses only Empire State University studies to compute the GPA thereafter.

 It is important to note that the graduate programs require a minimum GPA of 3.0.

 If a student withdraws from a course, his or her enrollment status, SAP rate, and/or state aid eligibility may be affected, depending on the effective date of the withdrawal and the number of state aid payments the student has already received (see pursuit of program table).
 A withdrawal is not included in the calculation of the GPA, therefore, it does not affect a student’s GPA.

 If a full-time student withdraws after day 28 and incurs full tuition liability, he or she may lose aid for the next term if he or she does not meet the pursuit of program standard for the current term.

 If the student withdraws before day 28 and tuition falls below the full-time rate, the student’s aid award for the current term is cancelled.
 Further information may be obtained from the Financial Aid office.